global-121/121-platform/README.md

       npm run start:<interface-name>

-- Or explore the specific options(to run the native Android version, for example) as defined in each interface's own `package.json` or `README.md`.
+- Or explore the specific options as defined in each interface's own `package.json` or `README.md`.

 The 4 individual Angular applications, when started will be available via: